 Present value of a single payment in future

 The value of money changes over time.
-The value of a dollar in hand today is more than the value of a dollar to be received a year from now because if you have a dollar in hand today you can invest it elsewhere and earn some interest on it.
+The value of a dollar in hand today is more than the value of a dollar to be received a year from now, because if you have a dollar in hand today, you can invest it in a security and earn some interest on it.
+This concept is known as time value of money.

-The present value is computed either for a single payment or for a series of payments (known as annuity) to be received in future.
-This article explains the computation of the present value of a single payment to be received at a single point of time in future.
-To understand the computation of the present value of a series of payments to be received in future, read ‘present value of an annuity’ article.
+The present value is computed either for a single payment or a series of payments to be received in future.
+This article explains the computation of present value of a single payment to be received at a single point of time in future.
+To understand the computation of present value of a series of payments to be received in future, read present value of an annuity article.

 The formula to calculate present value of a single sum is give below: